Nash equilibrium computation: Potential games and Congestion games

+Harks, Klimm and Peis present a pseudo-polytime algorithm that computes a PNE for polymatroid CGs with player-specific delay functions and polynomially-bounded demands.

 Even-Dar, Kesselman and Mansour analyze a job scheduling setting where each job is a player.
 Each job is mapped to a machine.
 The cost of each job is determined by the load on that machine (all jobs mapped to the same machine have the same cost).
 Each job in turn moves to a machine that decreases or minimizes its cost (that is, plays a better response or a best response).
 They study how much steps are required for the system to converge to a Nash equilibrium.
 They study scheduling on Identical machines, uniform machines and unrelated machines; they also study various policies regarding the sequence of jobs that are allowed to make an improving move.
 Their upper bound for the most general case (unrelated machines, general real weights) is $\min\left([O(\frac{n}{Km}+1)]^{Km}, m^n\right)$, where m is the number of machines, n the number of jobs, and K the number of different weights.
 On the other extreme, for the case of identical machines, there are policies that converge in at most n steps, or in O(n^{2}) steps.

 Fabrikant, Jaggard and Schapira study weakly-acyclic games - a generalization of potential games in which, from any starting state, there is a sequence of better-response moves that leads to a PNE, so that natural distributed dynamics cannot enter "inescapable oscillations".

 Babichenko and Rubinstein prove that finding a NE (possibly mixed) in congestion games is equivalent to finding an exponential precision fixed point of the gradient descent dynamics of a smooth function, which can be given either by an\ arithmetic circuit or by a degree-5 polynomial.
 This implies that these problems are complete for the intersection of PPAD and PLS.